Charlie Francis – University of Bath, Accounting and Finance

 Victoria Stace – London College of Fashion, University of the Arts London, Fashion Management

-Victoria is completing her placement year at Ralph Lauren as part of her fashion management degree at London College of Fashion.
+Victoria joined Marks & Spencer as a buying graduate after the awards.
+She also completed a placement year at Ralph Lauren as part of her fashion management degree at London College of Fashion.
 She received the Mint Velvet fashion consultancy project award in 2017 and was also the managing director of the prize-winning UAL fashion enterprise management group in 2016.
-Victoria has worked for Hydra Retail Solutions as an executive assistant, which involved undertaking visual merchandising for international brands as well as recruiting and training for new European projects.
-Victoria has also interned with women’s fashion magazine MAGNIFY and acted as her university’s CMI ambassador.
+She worked for Hydra Retail Solutions as an executive assistant, which involved undertaking visual merchandising for international brands as well as recruiting and training for new European projects.
+Victoria also interned with women’s fashion magazine MAGNIFY and acted as her university’s CMI ambassador.

 Phoebe Catinella | London College of Fashion, UAL | BA Fashion Buying and Merchandising | Chloe Goodall | Birmingham City University | BA Fashion Business and Promotion | Remy Martin | University of Huddersfield | BA Fashion and Textile Buying Management | Seetal Mistry | London College of Fashion, UAL | BA Fashion Buying and Merchandising | Daniel Mitev | University of Surrey | BSc Business Management | Bridget Nzenwa | University of Manchester | BSc Fashion Buying and Merchandising | Inez Pillans | Glasgow Caledonian University | BA International Fashion Branding | Magdalena Sawicka | King's College London | BSc Business Management | Elizabeth Shearman | University of Bath | BSc International Management and Modern Languages | Victoria Stace | London College of Fashion, UAL | BA Fashion Management